suriarasai/ARTS-REBU/readme.md

 <br />**External APIs**

-The Fleet Management System (FMS) simulates taxi location by pulling from the Singapore Government's open data API for taxi availability.
+The Fleet Management System (FMS) simulates taxi location by pulling taxi availability from the Singapore Government's open data API.
 This API returns a list of all available public taxis in the country and updates every 30 seconds

 > Maps: **Google Maps API** (v3) <br />
 > Fleet Management: **Taxi Availability API** (data.gov.sg)